Skip to content

 by

-What is COUPNUM function in Excel?
-COUPNUM function is one of the Financial functions in Microsoft Excel that returns the number of coupons payable between the settlement date and maturity date, rounded up to the nearest whole coupon.
-Syntax of COUPNUM function COUPNUM(settlement, maturity, frequency, [basis]) The COUPNUM function syntax has the following arguments: Settlement: The …
+What is SYD function in Excel?
+SYD function is one of Financial functions in Microsoft Excel that returns the sum-of-years’ digits depreciation of an asset for a specified period.
+Syntax of SYD function SYD(cost, salvage, life, per) The SYD function syntax has the following arguments: Cost: The initial cost of the asset.
+Salvage: The value at …

 Continue Reading